 Enjoy a More Natural Smile with Composite Dental Fillings

 Tooth decay is one of the most common chronic health conditions.
 Fortunately, there are ways to prevent it, and in cases where decay is unavoidable, a dental filling is an affordable, natural-looking, and safe solution.
-Not only are our fillings at Michael Mabry, DDS, PA some of the most aesthetic restorations available today, but they are strong and long-lasting as well.
+Not only are our fillings at Michael Mabry, DDS, MAGD some of the most aesthetic restorations available today, but they are strong and long-lasting as well.

 Dental Fillings—The Best Solution for Tooth Restoration

-At Michael Mabry, DDS, PA, we rely on high-quality materials, latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
+At Michael Mabry, DDS, MAGD, we rely on high-quality materials, latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
 Our goal is to create results that are designed to be virtually undetectable.
 We use tooth-colored fillings as restorations when our patients have: